colour-science/colour-science.org/output/posts/pycharm-vagrant-fabric-anaconda/index.rst

         `switch to the fork <https://pypi.org/project/Fabric3/>`__.

 -   Install `XQuartz <http://xquartz.macosforge.org/>`__: This is the X11 display
-    server for *macOs*.
+    server for *macOS*.
 The virtual machine will export the display to it so that you can see the figures from `Matplotlib <http://matplotlib.org/>`__.

 -   *VirtualBox* directories syncing performance degrades quickly with large